Selected African-American Web Sites

 The NAACP provides advocacy information on a variety of cultural, educational, business, labor, and political issues.

 A premier social service and civil rights organization, this web site includes programs, news, events, and local branches.

 This web site provides information on business, finance, stocks, and technology as well as information on conferences and print subscription details for Black Enterprise magazine.

 Creative Investment Research

-Lists minority-owned banks and analyzes their performance.
+This company lists minority-owned banks and analyzes their performance.

-One-stop career and self-development site for minorities.
+A one-stop career and self-development site for minorities.

 Investing for Success